Linaro/lava/doc/v2/pipeline-writer.rst

    in the test shell and as a URL in the results, so underscores and hyphens need to be used in place of spaces.

-.. note:: :ref:`dispatcher_timeouts` are specified in human readable
+.. note:: :ref:`timeouts` are specified in human readable
     units, days, hours, minutes or seconds.
 Avoid specifying timeouts in smaller units when a larger unit is available: i.e. you should **never** use 120 seconds, always 2 minutes.
 Schema rules may be